1 hour 5 minutes

 - 2 small whole cloves or 1/8 tsp ground cloves

 - 1 tsp ground coriander seeds

 - 4 medium Russet potatoes, peeled and diced

 - ½ cup water

 - ½ tsp salt

 - 2 loaves white bread, un-sliced

-- Reduce the heat to medium and add the oil.
+- Reduce the heat and add the oil.
 Once the oil is hot, add the onions and sauté until golden, 5-7 min.